Building this site with Hugo and GitHub Pages

 Publishing the site

 Being able to view the live-updating site locally is very convenient for testing changes.
 However, the point of my personal website is to have it publicly accessible.
-That is where GitHub Pages comes in.
+This is where GitHub Pages comes in.

 Hosting on GitHub Pages